+- Credit risk

+- Fair value or cash flow interest rate risk

 - Foreign exchange risk

 - Other market price

 - Liquidity risk, and

 - Equity price risk

 In common with all other businesses, the company is exposed to risks that arise from its use of financial instruments.
 This note describes the company's objectives, policies and processes for managing those risks and the methods used to measure them.
 Further quantitative information in respect of these risks is presented throughout these financial statements.